-We think this is a pretty compelling list of features for web development; it solves some of the problems that the larger applications and sites are struggling with like isolated storage access to the local file system of the person viewing your site.
+We think this is a pretty compelling list of features for web development; it solves some of the problems that the larger applications and sites are struggling with, like isolated storage for restricted access to the local file system of the person viewing your site.

-You can just program using IronRuby, which is a big bonus if you ask me.
+You can just program Silverlight using IronRuby, which is a big bonus if you ask me.
 This means that both the client and server side can be programmed in the same language.
 What’s more is that you can mix and match languages.
-An IronRuby file for example require a vbx file and access all the types and methods etc created by that file very handy under the best tool for the job motto.
+An IronRuby file, for example, can require a vbx file and access all the types and methods etc created by that file; very handy under the best tool for the job motto.

-3..2 ?
+3.5.2 Is Silverlight for me?

-If you’re doing web development you should definitely care about .
+If you’re doing web development you should definitely care about Silverlight.
 It allows you to target the major browsers without having to worry about how things will look in each of them.
 It will always look the same.
 The same goes for providing a richer interaction with the user.
-In recent years web applications have used HTML and JavaScript through a technique called AJAX for providing those experiences often in combination with Adobe Flash.
-There are a number of problems with the current approach of developing those rich internet applicationsIt makes development pretty complex because if you want to stand your ground as a web developer you need to be able to program in at least 5 languages: HTML, JavaScript, CSS, SQL, Server side language (Ruby, Python, C#,…).
+In recent years, web applications have used HTML and JavaScript through a technique called AJAX for providing those experiences, often in combination with Adobe Flash.
+There are a number of problems with the current approach of developing those rich internet applications:

+It makes development pretty complex because, if you want to stand your ground as a web developer, you need to be able to program in at least 5 languages: HTML, JavaScript, CSS, SQL, Server side language (Ruby, Python, C#,…).

-Every browser implementation has its own ideas around how html and JavaScript should be implemented which often makes an application run really well in one browser but not that good or not at all in another one.
+Every browser implementation has its own ideas around how html and JavaScript should be implemented, which often makes an application run really well in one browser but not that good or not at all in another one.

 Often the JavaScript engines are slow so there is a limit as to how much functionality you can put in your application before it gets hairy.
 JavaScript is single threaded and sometimes you just need more.
-Flash can be used to fill that gap but that adds yet another language (ActionScript) to your requirements.
+Flash can be used to fill that gap, but that adds yet another language (ActionScript) to your requirements.

-In short we could use some innovation in this area.
+In short, we could use some innovation in this area.
 Silverlight could just be it.

-3..3 How do I use it?
+3.5.3 How do I use it?

-Now that we know what is and why itbe a big thing soon, maybe it’s time to check out how to use this thing.
-As an example we’re going to build a client that will consume a flickr feed and display the pictures in an animated slideshow.In listing 3. we have the simplest example of Silverlight we could think of our good old friend Hello World for Silverlight.
+Now that we know what Silverlight is and why it’s poised to be a big thing soon, maybe it’s time to check out how to use this thing.
+As an example, we’re going to build a client that will consume a flickr feed and display the pictures in an animated slideshow.

+Providing the layout

+In listing 3.10 we have the simplest example of a Silverlight application we could think of: our good old friend, Hello World for Silverlight.

 Listing 3.10 XAML for hello world in Silverlight